Margin Calls Explained

 The Inevitable Margin Call

 For every trade taken in a trading account, the broker blocks a corresponding margin needed to keep the trade floating.
-By the time the trade hits the stop loss or the take profit or it is simply being closed, the margin is released and the process starts all over again.
-Having multiple open positions and with the market going against them, the natural tendency is to add to those losing positions and this way the margin becomes so scarce in the trading account that even a small push further in prices will get you out of the game.
-However, this is not happening without a notice as by the time the margin level drops below 100%, the broker will start notifying you per email that the margin in the trading account is no longer enough to sustain the open positions and instructs you to either add more funds to the trading account or start closing the positions in order to free margin.
+By the time the trade hits the stop loss or the take profit, or it is simply closed, the margin is released and the process starts all over again.
+Having multiple open positions, and with the market going against them, the natural tendency is to add to those losing positions, and in this way the margin becomes so scarce in the trading account that even a small push further in prices will put you out of the game.
+However, this does not happen without notice, as by the time the margin level drops below 100%, the broker will start notifying you by email that the margin in the trading account is no longer enough to sustain the open positions, and instruct you to either add more funds to the trading account or start closing the positions in order to free up the margin.

-If none of the steps above are followed, the broker will start automatically closing the trades and if the market still goes against the open positions the trader will end up with the trading account being wiped out.
-This is what a margin call is and what it does to a trading account.
-The thing is that a margin call is really healthy from a psychological point of view as long as it is not happening often.
-The trader is being brought to reality and now starts to realize that ignoring those three steps mentioned at the start of this article was a fatal mistake.
+If none of the steps above are followed, the broker will start automatically closing the trades, and if the market still goes against the open positions the trader will end up with the trading account being wiped out.
+This is what a margin call is, and what it does to a trading account.
+The thing is that a margin call is really healthy from a psychological point of view as long as it does not happen often.
+The trader is brought to reality, and now starts to realise that ignoring those three steps mentioned at the start of this article was a fatal mistake.

 Learning from Earlier Mistakes

-Trading is a serious business and a risky one and if one is to survive and make a living out of it, risk management is a must.
-Knowing what a margin all certainly help, but knowing how to avoid it helps more.
+Trading is a serious business and a risky one, and if one is to survive and make a living out of it, risk management is a must.
+Knowing what a margin call is will certainly help, but knowing how to avoid it will help a lot more.

 Other educational materials

 - Setting Up a Chart in Metatrader 4

 - Forex Trading Accounts and the Value of a Pip